 Parents registering students for Kindergarten should do so before the beginning year of school.
 Parents may register their child at any time during the school year by contacting their child's school.
-The dates for spring registration sessions are announced in the school calendar and the local media.
+Registration documents are also available at irsd.net.
 Proof of residency is required for registration.
 If available, parents should provide the following: birth certificate, immunization record and social security number.